 Setting up VoicyCare for an elderly family member

 The most realistic approach is to configure it yourself before handing it over.
-Upload music files to Dropbox, set the volume level and preset, then the person only needs to press play.
+Place music files in the cloud (iCloud Drive, Dropbox, Google Drive, or OneDrive), set the volume level and preset, then the person only needs to press play.
 If your family member's phone volume is generally too low, our smartphone volume troubleshooting guide covers system-level fixes to check first.

 Equalizer adjustment guidelines